What context windows do and do not do

 Why this requires a persistent server

+This is the infrastructure dependency that makes cloud hosting important for anyone relying on their agent's memory long-term.
+A self-hosted VPS works, but it requires manually configuring backups, volume mounts, and disaster recovery.
 The practical consequence: the longer an agent runs, the more valuable its accumulated memory becomes.
-An agent that has been running for six months and has built up thousands of Skill Documents and a detailed user model is meaningfully different from a fresh install.
+An agent six months in with thousands of Skill Documents is meaningfully different from a fresh install.
 That accumulated state is worth protecting.

 What persistent memory does not do